clee46/Ruuter/README.md

 var ruuter = require('ruuter');
 var fileNamer = ruuter.writeFile(path, ext, data,options[,callback]);
 ```
-options is an object or string with the following defaults:
+`options` is an object or string with the following defaults:

 ```
+{
-{ namingConvention: null,
+  namingConvention: null,
   overwrite: null
 }
 ```

-When options.namingConvention equals ‘date’, the new file will be named using the current date, with the format: year-month-day (e.g. 2016-1-3).
+When `options.namingConvention` equals ``‘date’``, the new file will be named using the current date, with the format: year-month-day (e.g. 2016-1-3).

-When options.namingConvention equals ‘time’, the new file will be named using the current time, with the format: hours-minutes-seconds-milliseconds (e.g. 15-8-3-5)).
+When `options.namingConvention` equals ``‘time’``, the new file will be named using the current time, with the format: hours-minutes-seconds-milliseconds (e.g. 15-8-3-5)).
-When options.namingConvention equals ‘dateTime’, the new file will be named using the current date and time (e.g. 2016-1-3_15-8-3-5).
+When `options.namingConvention` equals ``‘dateTime’``, the new file will be named using the current date and time (e.g. 2016-1-3_15-8-3-5).

-When options.overwrite equals true, the new file will overwrite any existing file with the same name.
+When `options.overwrite` equals `true`, the new file will overwrite any existing file with the same name.

-When options.overwrite equals false, the new file will not overwrite any existing file with the same name.
+When `options.overwrite` equals `false`, the new file will not overwrite any existing file with the same name.